Change accessibility Google translate Change contrast Font size

 Fire Doors

-The Group will ensure that all doors which lead onto a common space are fire rated to ensure the escape routes is protected
+The Group will ensure that all doors which lead onto a common space are fire-rated to ensure the escape routes are protected.

 New Developments and Refurbishments

-The Group will ensure that designs for new build and any refurbishment or alteration of properties it controls and / or manages, meets all current legislative and regulatory requirements for fire safety and reduce, as far as possible, the risks posed by fire.
-If additional specialist advice is required, for example due to the building design or use, consideration will be given to using a Fire Safety Consultant prior to, and during the build process or refurbishment to ensure the legislative and regulatory requirements are fully considered and met.
+The Group will ensure that designs for new builds and any refurbishment or alteration of properties it controls and/or manages, meet all current legislative and regulatory requirements for fire safety and reduce, as far as possible, the risks posed by fire.
+If additional specialist advice is required, for example, due to the building design or use, consideration will be given to using a Fire Safety Consultant before, and during the build process or refurbishment to ensure the legislative and regulatory requirements are fully considered and met.

 Acquisitions